Ancient History Playlist

 |---|---|---|---|---|---|

-| Ahar-Banas | Rajasthan (Ahar, Gilund, Banas valley) | 3000–1500 BCE | Black-and-Red ware with white designs | Agriculture (wheat, barley, rice), domestication | Stone structures, copper smelting evidence |
+| Ahar-Banas | Rajasthan (Ahar, Gilund, Banas valley) | 3000–1500 BCE | Black-and-Red Ware with white designs | Agriculture (wheat, barley, rice), domestication | Stone structures, copper smelting evidence |

-| Malwa | Madhya Pradesh, Maharashtra | 1900–1400 BCE | Black painted designs on orange/red pottery | Agriculture, fortified settlements | Large houses, wheel-made pottery |
+| Malwa | Madhya Pradesh, Maharashtra | 1900–1400 BCE | Black designs on orange/red wheel-made pottery | Agriculture, fortified settlements | Large houses, planned layouts |

-| Jorwe | Maharashtra (Jorwe, Daimabad, Inamgaon) | 1400–700 BCE | Red ware with black geometric patterns | Millets, pulses, granaries | Social hierarchy, rituals |
+| Jorwe | Maharashtra (Jorwe, Daimabad, Inamgaon) | 1400–700 BCE | Red ware with black geometric patterns | Millets, pulses, granaries | Social hierarchy, ritual spaces |

-| Kayatha | Madhya Pradesh (near Ujjain) | 2000–1800 BCE | Red-slipped ware with decorations | Early copper use, agriculture | Transitional traits (Neolithic + Chalcolithic) |
+| Kayatha | Madhya Pradesh (near Ujjain) | 2000–1800 BCE | Red-slipped ware with decorations | Early copper use, agriculture | Transitional (Neolithic + Chalcolithic) |

 | Savalda | Maharashtra | 2300–2000 BCE | Coarse handmade pottery | Agriculture, domestication | Rectangular houses |

-| Daimabad | Maharashtra | 2200–1000 BCE | Associated with Jorwe pottery | Agriculture, copper use | Copper hoard (chariot, animals) |
+| Daimabad | Maharashtra | 2200–1000 BCE | Associated with Jorwe repertoire | Agriculture, copper working | Copper hoard (chariot, animals) |

-| Inamgaon | Maharashtra | 1600–700 BCE | Jorwe pottery | Agriculture, storage | Planned settlements, burials |
+| Inamgaon | Maharashtra | 1600–700 BCE | Jorwe pottery | Agriculture, storage | Planned settlement, varied burials |

 Chapter Complete!